ssuryanarayanan/Qi-Docs/docs/Overview.md

 ```

 ####Write execption handling
-If a method call that acts upon multiple data elements (such as *InsertValues( )*, *ReplaceValues()* or *PatchValues( )*) has a problem carrying out its operation an exception is thrown and none of the list of elements is acted upon.
-So if for example an *InsertValues* call is called with a list 100 events and any one of the events uses an index at which there is already data present, an exception is thrown and all of the elements are rolled-back and no inserts at all are done.
-In addition, the event at which the error occurred can also be identified in the exception.
+If a method that acts upon multiple data events has a problem carrying out the operation an exception is thrown and none of the list of elements is acted upon.
+For example [*InsertValues*](https://qi-docs.readthedocs.org/en/latest/Data/#insertvalues) is called with a list of 100 events and one of the events uses an index at which there is already data present.
+An exception will be thrown and all of the events will be rolled back resulting in no inserts for the 100 events.
+The event at which the error occurred cwill be identified in the exception.

-Try:
+For example:

 ```
 {